-- Closure/ onsolidation of Facilities Employee Severance, Benefits, and Related Costs Impairment of Assets and Disposition Costs Total Restructuring charge \$ 17,347 \$ 10,028 \$ 714 \$ 28,089 Net recovery/impairment of assets - 866 866 Fiscal 2003 payments (3,548) (7,297) - (10,845) Accrued expenses, June 30, 2003 13,799 2,731 1,580 18,110 Fiscal 2004 payments (2,567) (2,170) (770) (5,507) Adjustment-Facility lease buyout (4,122) (4,122) Adjustment-Revised assumptions (385) (269) (134) (788) Accrued expenses, June 30, 2004 \$ 6,725 \$ 292 \$ 676 \$ 7,693 Expected final payment date December 2010 April 2005 April 2005
+Fiscal 2003 Restructuring Plan Closure/ Consolidation of Facilities Employee Severance, Benefits, and Related Costs Impairment of Assets and Disposition Costs Total Restructuring charge \$ 17,347 \$ 10,028 \$ 714 \$ 28,089 Additional impairment of assets - 866 866 Fiscal 2003 payments (3,548) (7,297) (10,845)

+Accrued expenses, June 30, 2003 13,799 2,731 1,580 18,110 Fiscal 2004 payments (2,567) (2,170) (770) (5,507) Change in estimate-Revised assumptions (4,507) (269) (134) (4,910) Accrued expenses, June 30, 2004 \$ 6,725 \$ 292 \$ 676 \$ 7,693 Expected final payment date December 2010 April 2005 April 2005

 Closure/consolidation of facilities: Approximately \$17.4 million of the restructuring charge relates to the termination of facility leases and other lease related costs.
 Of this amount, approximately \$8.7 million was recorded in the three months ended December 31, 2002 and approximately \$8.7 million was recorded as a result of the June 2003 increase to the accrual.
 The facility leases had remaining terms ranging from several months to eight years.
 The amount accrued is an estimate of the remaining obligation under the lease or actual costs to buy-out leases, reduced by expected income from the sublease of the underlying properties.
 The June 2003 increase to the accrual is primarily due to revised estimates related to sublease assumptions, as actual sublease rates have been significantly less than originally estimated and the Company has experienced delays contracting with sub-lessors.
-In June 2004, the remaining accrual associated with one of the leased facilities was paid, as the Company executed a buy-out of the remaining facility lease obligation as part of the June 2004 restructuring plan.
-The adjustments to the accrual that occurred in fiscal 2004 relate to revisions made to sublease assumptions.
+The revisions to the accrual that occurred in fiscal 2004 relate to revisions made to sublease assumptions and to the buyout of a remaining lease obligation.

 Employee severance, benefits and related costs: Approximately \$10.0 million of the restructuring charge relates to the reduction in headcount.
 Of this amount, approximately \$8.2 million was recorded in the three months ended December 31, 2002 and approximately \$1.8 million was recorded as a result of the June 2003 increase to the accrual.
 Approximately 400 employees, or 20% of the workforce, were eliminated under the restructuring plan implemented by management.
 All geographic regions and business units were affected, including services, sales and marketing, research and development, and general and administrative.
-The adjustments to the accrual that occurred in fiscal 2004 relate to revisions of estimates of severance terms and benefit levels.
+The revisions to the accrual that occurred in fiscal 2004 relate to revisions of estimates of severance terms and benefit levels.

 Impairment of assets and disposition costs: Approximately \$0.7 million of the restructuring charge relates to charges associated disposing of certain products and assets.
 This consisted of costs related to preparing certain development groups for divestment or closure, offset by a gain related to the cancellation of a note payable to a European government.
 The note payable was related to the research and development group that was divested as part of the restructuring plan.
-The adjustments to the accrual that occurred in fiscal 2004 relate to revisions of estimates of ongoing costs of disposal activities.
+The revisions to the accrual that occurred in fiscal 2004 relate to changes in estimates of ongoing costs of disposal activities.

-(c) Fiscal 2002
+(c) Fiscal 2002 Restructuring Plan